cloudfoundry/docs-bosh/content/cli-v2.md

     - `--all` flag cleans up all unused resources including orphaned disks.

-    Note that orphan disks get deleted after a few days by default.
+    Orphan disks get deleted after a few days by default.
 See [Orphan Disks](persistent-disks.md#orphaned-disks) for more details.

+    **Note:** From BOSH v270.xxx, releases specified in runtime configs are considered 'in use' and won't be deleted by running `bosh clean-up [--all]`.

 #### Help {: #help }